 Many great things can be done in a day if you don’t always make that day tomorrow.
 Take positive action and plant the right seeds in your life right now.
 Nature herself does not distinguish between what seeds she receives.
 She grows whatever seeds are planted.
 This is the way life works.
 Be mindful of the seeds you plant today, as they will become the crop you harvest tomorrow.

-So with that principle in mind, I want to share some key daily practices we’ve seen make all the difference in the lives of hundreds of our coaching clients and course members over the past decade—simple (but far from easy) things they do every day that ultimately move their lives and goals forward.
+So with that principle in mind, I want to share some key daily practices we’ve seen make all the difference in the lives of hundreds of our coaching clients, course members, and live event attendees over the past 15 years—simple (but far from easy) things they do every day that ultimately move their lives and goals forward.
 And it’s no surprise that many of these practices directly or indirectly involve strengthening your mindset—because when we think better, we live better.

 - Start letting go of unnecessary ideals. – When a thought comes to mind, ask yourself if it’s helping you grow or holding you back.
 Take back control.
 Make the unconscious, conscious, and let go of what isn’t serving you.
 This form of letting go is not giving up.
 It’s surrendering any obsessive emotional attachment to particular people, outcomes and situations.
 It means showing up every day in your life with the intention to be your best self, and to do the best you know how, without expecting life to go a certain way.
 Have goals, have dreams, aspire and take purposeful action, and build great relationships, but detach from what every aspect of your life must absolutely look like to be “good enough” for you.
 Just accept reality and then respond effectively.
 Focus on what matters—what moves you forward today—and let go of what does not.

 - Start taking more deep breaths, so you can mindfully collect more lessons for the long run. – It’s incredibly easy to overestimate the significance of a single decision, outcome, or event in the heat of the moment.
 But you must remind yourself to take a deep breath when things don’t go your way.
 Your results in the long run—good or bad—are always the byproduct of many small decisions, outcomes, and events over time.
 The truth is we all fail sometimes.
 The greater truth is that no single failure ever defines us.
-Learn from your mistakes.
-Grow wiser.
-Press on.
+Learn from your mistakes, grow wiser, and press on.
 Character and wisdom are sculpted gradually.
 They come with loss, lessons, and triumphs.
-They come after doubts, second guesses, and unknowns.
-The seeds of your success are planted in your past failures.
+They come after doubts, second guesses, and uncertainty.
+The seeds of your success are planted in your past troubles and failures.
 Your best stories will come from overcoming your greatest challenges.
 Your praises will be birthed from your pains.
 So keep standing, keep learning, and keep living.

 Will it be easy?